AdaCore/gnatstudio/docs/tutorial/epilogue.rst

 * Coding standard verification
 * Extensive customization through Python

-For more information, please see the *GPS User's Guide* or the GPS `Learn` view, which displays the common actions available from the current context.
+For more information, please see the *GNAT Studio User's Guide* or the GNAT Studio `Learn` view, which displays the common actions available from the current context.